Kebby-Quake/block-quake/README.md

 ## Block Quake
-A total conversion mod for Quake featuring familiar plasic blocks.  +Includes a wip Blocky-WAD for mappers!
+A total conversion mod for Quake featuring familiar plasic blocks.

 *This is the "Vanilla Pak" version 1.0!
 It's designed to replace models and monsters from Quake and can be combined with Vanilla styled mods.
 There are still some features I'd like to add like sound effects and a custom hud, but those will be developed later!  -Kebby_:gear:*